omiridoue/sgsss-workflow/README.md

 ### Step 1: Open GitHub Codespaces

 The course material for the half day course can be found in the [sgsss-workflow](https://github.com/omiridoue/sgsss-workflow) repository, the material lives in a webpage that hosts the [course training](https://omiridoue.github.io/sgsss-workflow/).
-Material was prepared by [PGR Eleni Omiridou](https://www.gla.ac.uk/pgrs/eleniomiridou/), University of Glasgow.
+Material was prepared by [(Student) Eleni Omiridou](https://www.gla.ac.uk/pgrs/eleniomiridou/), University of Glasgow.
 The course was first run in July 2025.

 This lesson is a template lesson that uses [The Carpentries Workbench][workbench].